 What is knee arthroscopy?

 Arthroscopy is used to diagnose and treat a wide range of knee problems by allowing orthopaedic surgeons to see the knee joint through a small incision.
 A small camera called an arthroscope is inserted through the incision into the joint, displaying images on a monitor.
-As the surgeon views the images, he or she may insert and guide other small instruments in to help diagnose or treat the problem.
+As the orthopaedic surgeon views the images, he or she may insert and guide other small instruments in to help diagnose or treat the problem.

 Arthroscopy, with its smaller incisions and use of miniature instruments, results in less pain and stiffness, allowing for quicker recovery and return to daily activities.